Continuing & Workforce Education Course Policies

 Students are expected to attend all classes, labs;and clinicals required of a course.
 To pass the class and receive Continuing Education Units (CEUs), students must attend at least 80% of the course instruction.
 Students that stop attending class and have not completed enough class time to qualify for a passing grade will receive an "F".

-A "W" will only be given at the request of the student.
-Students should notify the Continuing & Workforce Education Department, in writing by letter, e-mail (email@example.com) or fax (903-675-6388) of intent to withdraw from a class that has already begun.
+Students should notify the Continuing & Workforce Education Department, in writing by letter, e-mail (firstname.lastname@example.org) or fax (903-675-6388) of intent to withdraw from a class that has already begun.
 The instructor has the right to assign a grade based on the performance of the student.
 Attendance and class participation may be taken into consideration when grades are assigned.

 Participants in concurrent courses are expected to attend class regularly, complete assignments, and participate in class.
 Learning for Living Academy class hours can sometimes be converted to credit hours.
 Students should check with the Continuing & Workforce Education office to determine if a course can be converted.

 In the event TVCC cancels a class before its intended start date, a full tuition refund is available.
 Students are encouraged to call to confirm their class has made prior to coming to the first class session.
-A represenative from the Continuing & Workforce Education will contact you if a class has been cancelled.
+A representative from the Continuing & Workforce Education will contact you if a class has been cancelled.

 It is the policy of TVCC's Continuing & Workforce Education Department that ethical and legal consideration in training must be observed at all times by all students.
 This includes providing all information to meet course prerequistites and enrollment criteria, all classroom work, all assignments, all skills and laboratory work, testing and clinical or practicum work.
 Any student involved in lying, cheating, plagiarism, violation of TVCC's Policy of Rights, Conduct and Responsibilities.